-Omar specialises in contractual and professional negligence disputes within the construction, engineering and energy sectors.
+Omar Eljadi specialises in contractual and professional negligence disputes within the construction, engineering, and energy sectors.
 He has acted for a wide range of clients based in the UK and internationally, including employers (state and private), contractors, and various types of professional.
-He is recommended in the Legal 500 as a leading junior for professional negligence disputes.

 Omar has a particular interest in disputes arising out of energy and natural resources infrastructure projects, both foreign and domestic.
-His experience spans oil and gas projects, and a wide range of renewable resources projects, including wind farms, a hydroelectric dam, water pipelines, and various types of process plant.
-Examples of his work in this area are set out in his CV.
-They include:
+His experience spans oil and gas projects, and a wide range of renewable resources projects, including wind farms, hydroelectric dams, water pipelines and various process plants.
+He is also instructed in disputes arising out of commercial energy supply agreements.

-Omar has experience of the full spectrum of construction and engineering disputes, ranging from minor residential building works to commercial premises and larger, more complex projects.
-He is familiar with the major standard forms of construction contract, including the JCT, NEC3 and FIDIC suites.
-He has experience of adjudication (including enforcement) arbitration (both international and domestic) and litigation.
-Examples of his work are set out in his CV, but include:
+Omar has experience of the full spectrum of construction and engineering disputes, ranging from minor residential building works to commercial premises and larger, more complex, infrastructure projects.
+He is familiar with the major standard forms of construction contract, including the JCT, NEC3 and FIDIC suites, and the various issues that frequently arise on projects, including payment disputes, delay and disruption, and defective design or workmanship.

 Before joining Atkin Chambers, Omar undertook pupillage at another leading commercial set, where he gained experience of a wide range of commercial practice areas, including banking and finance disputes, professional negligence claims, and cases raising choice of law or jurisdictional issues.
 Omar continues to take instructions in commercial disputes more generally.

 AIC Ltd v The Federal Airports Authority of Nigeria UKSC 16; 1 WLR 3223

 (1) Christopher Linnett Ltd (2) Christopher Linnett v Matthew Harding (t/a M J Harding Contractors) EWHC 1781 (TCC)